Writer / Director

 Agent: Matthew Bates

 Mark Jenkin is a filmmaker based in West Cornwall.
-His latest film BAIT (“The real thing – hypnotically strange” Peter Bradshaw) produced by Early Day Films, premiered at the Berlinale 2019 and will be released theatrically by the BFI.
+His latest film BAIT (“The real thing – hypnotically strange” Peter Bradshaw) produced by Early Day Films, premiered at the Berlinale 2019 and is now available to watch on BFI Player.
+The film won 7 awards including a BAFTA for Outstanding Debut by a British Writer, Director or Producer.

 Other recent films include the mid-length BRONCO’S HOUSE (“A visually stunning and formally adventurous swirl of pure cinema” Mark Kermode) and British Council promoted short films DAVID BOWIE IS DEAD (“A psychogeographical reminisce and celluloidic memory drift of the highest order” Andrew Kötting) and VERTICAL SHAPES IN A HORIZONTAL LANDSCAPE (BFI London Film Festival, Oberhausen, Aesthetica, Edinburgh International Film Festival).